-Earlier this year, fans of gory sliding puzzler Slayaway Camp was treated to a somewhat similar – yet at the same time, quite different – experience in the form of a new game.
-One starring everyone’s favorite slasher, Jason Voorhees.
+Earlier this year, fans of gory sliding puzzler Slayaway Camp were treated to a somewhat similar – yet at the same time, quite different – experience in the form of a new game.
+One starring everyone’s favourite slasher, Jason Voorhees.
 You know, the guy from Friday the 13th.
 Oh, and the initial release of Friday the 13th: Killer Puzzle happened on… Friday the 13th.
 Yeah.
 Won’t be the case for its upcoming Switch port though, and that’s not the only difference either.

 With more than 150 levels of slide-to-kill puzzling murderlicious mayhem, horror fans are in for quite a treat here, as they unleash the wrath of Jason – in a multitude of alternate versions – on oh so many poor, unsuspecting victims.
 None must remain standing to complete a level, and since you can only slide in cardinal directions, planning ahead is bound to become a necessity.
 Because if Jason can’t reach his target(s), he shall be forced to restart the entire level from scratch.
 This would make him very grumpy, and no one wants to experience that.